kelseymara/car-factory-project/README.md

 8. **Rear-Wheel** drive is exclusive to the **Sport** package.
 9. **Four-Wheel** drive is only available to **Towing** packages.

-## Implementation
-Using Haskell's functional paradigm, the program ensures robust validation of user selections, adhering to the rules specified above while maintaining a seamless user experience.
-Each option dynamically updates based on the user's choices, ensuring only valid configurations are possible.

 ## How to run
-- CD into directory with template.hs file
+1. CD into directory with template.hs file

-Run this command to compile main and link project:
+2. Run this command to compile main and link project:
 ```terminal
 ghc -o project-name template.hs
 ```

-Run this command to run:
+3. Run this command to run:
 ```terminal
 ./project-name
 ```